-First we’ll cover ways to get a user ID in the WordPress dashboard and we’ll cover PHP code snippets further down in the article.
+First we’ll cover ways to get a user ID in the WordPress dashboard and then getting a user’s ID using a PHP code snippets further down in the article.

 This is by far the most simple way to get a WordPress user’s ID.
 First, you’ll need to login to your WordPress admin dashboard.

 From here you can select the user you want the ID of by clicking edit.

 This will lead you to the user edit page.
 Here you’ll easily be able to see the user’s ID in the address bar of your browser.

 In the example below our user’s ID is “3”.

 2. See All WordPress User IDs (Using Reveal IDs Plugin)